akauppi/GroundLevel-firebase-es/README.md

 Thanks to Jonatas Walker for his [jonataswalker/vue-rollup-example](https://github.com/jonataswalker/vue-rollup-example) template.
 Based this work on it, then changed a few things.

-Thanks to Gaute Meek Olsen for his template and [associated blog entry](https://gaute.dev/dev-blog/vue-router-firebase-auth) (blog, Nov '19).
+Thanks to Gaute Meek Olsen for his template and [associated blog entry](https://gaute.dev/dev-blog/vue-router-firebase-auth) (Nov '19).
 This taught me how to use a Promise with `firebase.auth().onAuthStateChanged` properly.

-   - btw. most material online gets that wrong.
-Using `firebase.auth.currentUser` in route guards is _not_ the correct way, and should be discouraged!

 ## References